agdsn/pycroft/README.md

 docker-compose run --rm dev-app pip install -r requirements.dev.txt
 ```

-If your changes are ready for a release, follow these steps:
+The production build also uses the submodules.
+Make sure to update the commit
+hash of the submodule HEAD if you change something.
+This will be shown as
+unstaged change.

+Additionally, new versions can be uploaded to PyPi by following these steps:

-- Adjust to setup.py (new version number, etc.) and requirements.txt
+- Adjust setup.py (new version number, etc.)
-- Commit and push the changes in the submodules to a branch
-- Create a pull request
-- (After merging the changes), run the `distribute.sh` script afterwards in order to
+- Run the `distribute.sh` script afterwards in order to
 upload the new version to PyPi

 ## Troubleshooting